thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ### Summary

-In this article, we went from some simple compositions of functions to Array `reduce`, from that we can build a utility `compose` which can combine many functions together.
-Moving to *closure*, examples show that we can use `closure` to create useful methods like `once` and `memoize`.
-Finally with the reverse engineering of `promises`, hopefully it can give you a clearer picture of how objects and functions in JS are used and constructed, at the atomic level, JS contains mostly `objects` and `functions`.
+In this article, we went from some simple compositions of functions in `sort`, `reduce`, to implementing some utilities like `once` or `compose`.
+We also describe how to use *closure* in different cases, especially for `memoize` function.
+Finally with the reverse engineering of `promises`, hopefully it can give you a clearer picture of how objects and functions in JS are used and constructed.

 ### References